What is the Design Review Panel?

 - Design team presentation to explain the project.

-- Panel questions and clarifications as required.
+- Panel questions and clarifications clarifications from, the proponents as required.

 - Panel comments and discussion, with opportunity for the proponent to discuss matters directly in response